doctrine/orm/docs/en/reference/caching.rst

 ~~~~~~~~

 As you might guess, deleting is just as easy as saving, checking
 and fetching.
-We have a few ways to delete cache entries.
-You can
-delete by an individual ID, regular expression, prefix, suffix or
+You can delete by an individual ID, or you can
-you can delete all entries.
+delete all entries.

 By Cache ID
 ^^^^^^^^^^^